Ibi Zoboi: Career

 Zoboi began her writing career as an investigative reporter and worked among others with Octavia Butler.
 Zoboi is a graduate of the Clarion West Writers Workshop as well as a winner of the 2011 Gulliver Travel Grant.
 In 2018, Zoboi received the Americas Award for Children's and Young Adult Literature from the Library of Congress.
 While working on her MFA in Writing for Children and Young Adults, she was chosen as a finalist for the New Visions Award before publishing her debut novel.
 Through Kickstarter, Zoboi was able to fund the Daughters of Anacaona Writing Project, a creative writing workshop in Port-au-Prince.
 According to Zoboi, one of the reasons she started this workshop was to give Haitian girls a voice and ways to see themselves in literature.
-The project was named for the Taino queen Anacaona.
-The project helps both Haitian girls, as well as Caribbean girls.
-It began in 2009 and went until 2014.
+Named for the Taino queen Anacaona, the project helped Haitian and Caribbean girls from 2009 to 2014.